Education in Vermont: Standards

-The state is participating in a 30-state Common Core State Standards Initiative and assessment of students to replace the New England NECAP test.
-The state intends to use the new standards by 2015.
+The state participated in a 30-state Common Core State Standards Initiative and assessment of students to replace the New England NECAP test.
+The state intended to use the new standards by 2015.
 The test will be given in grades 3-8 and at the end of grade 11 (junior year).

 Health

-In 2010, the National Association of School Nurses reported that the state has the highest ratio of school nurses to students, in the country, 1:311.
+In 2010, the National Association of School Nurses reported that the state had the highest ratio of school nurses to students, in the country, 1:311.

-School Boards
+School boards

-In 2010 there were 62 supervisory unions containing less than 95,000 students.
+In 2010 there were 62 supervisory unions containing fewer than 95,000 students.

 School boards require voter approval before implementing a budget.

 History

 Academies and grammar schools

 Vermont's 1777 constitution was the first in English-speaking North America to mandate public funding for universal education.
 This requirement was first met by elementary-level village schools with sessions held in the cooler months to accommodate farm work.
 Most schools educated similar numbers of girls and boys.
 Conditions in these schools varied, and the highest level of instruction was tenth grade.
 By the end of the eighteenth century, grammar schools, instructing students in English, algebra, geometry, Greek, and Latin, had been established at Bennington, Burlington, Castleton, Middlebury, Montpelier, and Windsor.
 These grammar schools were of a higher caliber than the smaller villages' schools, and the level of education at some was equivalent to college level.

-By the middle nineteenth century, an expansion in settlement and the population of the state, coupled with increased prosperity, brought grammar schools to all corners of Vermont.
+By the mid-nineteenth century, an expansion in settlement and the population of the state, coupled with increased prosperity, brought grammar schools to all corners of Vermont.
 Even the most remote Northeast Kingdom had established high-school-level instruction in Brownington, Craftsbury, Danville, Hardwick, and Newport.
 Many of these established grammar schools and academies, though not entirely public, received funds from area town governments in exchange for education of their students.
 As a system of public funding for primary and secondary education took root, many of these schools became municipal public schools.
 Several remained private, becoming private high-school-level academies, and several become colleges; the Orange County Grammar School became Vermont Technical College, the Rutland County Grammar School became Castleton State College, the Lamoille County Grammar School became Johnson State College, and the Addison County Grammar School became Middlebury College.

 In 1845, a state statute required county judges to appoint a county superintendent of schools to oversee common schools.

 In 1892, the state created the town school district system.